 - 1 cup all-purpose flour

 - Whipped cream or vanilla ice cream, optional

 - In an 8-qt. electric pressure cooker, add 1 cup of water.

 - In a large bowl, combine the flour, 3/4 cup sugar, baking powder, salt, cinnamon and nutmeg.
 Combine the eggs, milk and oil; stir into dry ingredients just until moistened.
-Spread the batter evenly onto the bottom of a greased 1-1/2-qt. souffle or round baking dish.
+Spread the batter evenly onto the bottom of a greased 1-1/2-qt. baking dish.

 - In a large saucepan, combine the berries, water, orange zest and remaining sugar; bring to a boil.
 Remove from the heat; immediately pour over batter.
-Place a piece of aluminum foil loosely on top to prevent moisture from getting into dish; place on a trivet with handles; lower into pressure cooker.
+Place a piece of aluminum foil loosely on top of dish to prevent moisture from getting inside.
+Place on a trivet with handles; lower into pressure cooker.
 Lock lid; make sure vent is closed.
 Select manual setting; adjust pressure to high and set time for 15 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes and then quick-release any remaining pressure according to manufacturer's instructions.
+When finished cooking, allow pressure to naturally release for 10 minutes and then quick-release any remaining pressure according to manufacturer's directions.

 - Uncover and let stand for 30 minutes before serving.
 Serve with whipped cream or ice cream if desired.

 Nutrition Facts1 serving: 391 calories, 7g fat (1g saturated fat), 72mg cholesterol, 190mg sodium, 80g carbohydrate (58g sugars, 4g fiber), 5g protein.